manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 These clauses override the filter scope that would otherwise come from `facet_filter_mode` or `MODE`.
 For example, `FACET color_id ALL FILTERS MODE max` still emits `status`, but its counts use all main-query filters instead of the broad default `max` scope.

-In `auto` and `max` modes SQL facet results add a `status` column. `available` means the bucket is currently selectable, including values already selected in the main query.
-In `max` mode, `unavailable` means the bucket exists in the broad count scope but is not available in the strict/current result set. `max` is the most expensive mode, so on large datasets or facet-heavy queries you should enable it only when you need broad buckets with unavailable values.
-For example, with `size='small'` and `facet_filter_mode='max'`, a `FACET size` result can look like this:
+In `auto` and `max` modes SQL facet results add a `status` column. `selected` means the bucket value is already present in a same-facet value filter. `available` means selecting the bucket can produce results; this includes sibling values that expand an existing same-facet filter.
+In `max` mode, `unavailable` means the bucket exists in the broad count scope but selecting it would produce no results. `max` is the most expensive mode, so on large datasets or facet-heavy queries you should enable it only when you need broad buckets with unavailable values.

+For example, with `size='small'` and `facet_filter_mode='max'`, a `FACET size` result can look like this.
+The `large` bucket is available because selecting it would expand the same facet filter to `size IN ('small','large')`:

 <!-- response SQL -->